sonic-net/SONiC/doc/psud/PSU_daemon_design.md

 ## 1. Overview

-When I write this document, SONiC already has a PSU daemon called psud running in pmon docker.
-There is already a high level design document which contains existing psud [design](https://github.com/Azure/SONiC/blob/master/doc/pmon/pmon-enhancement-design.md), but some of its content is out of date.
-This document will update the design of current PSU daemon implementation and add an enhancement about PSU led management.

 The purpose of PSU daemon is to collect platform PSU data and trigger proper actions if necessary.
 Major functions of psud include:

 - Collect constant PSU data during daemon boot up, such as PSU number.